DrChristophFH/world-forge/wiki/history/stories/SS-The-Price-of-Protection.md

 "Aye," another agreed.
 "Say what you will about this place, but you can't fault the grub."

 Elowen's brow furrowed as she considered this unexpected luxury.
 The quality and variety of the meal must cost a fortune to serve every day, especially considering the number of workers at the site.
-It seemed at odds with the decrepit state of the actual construction - the very reason they were all here.
+It seemed at odds with the decrepit state of some parts of the actual construction - the very reason they were all here in the first place.

 As she finished her meal, Elowen's mind was buzzing with questions.
-How could they afford such extravagant meals when they couldn't even provide proper tools for the workers?
-Why was so much effort put into feeding the workforce, while the Bulwark itself languished in a state of disrepair?

-The contradiction nagged at her.
-There was more going on here than met the eye, and Elowen was determined to get to the bottom of it.
-But for now, with a full stomach and aching muscles, she knew she needed rest.
-Tomorrow would bring new challenges, and she needed to be ready.

-As she made her way back to her assigned barracks, Elowen cast one last look at the partially built Bulwark, its unfinished walls looming in the twilight.
-Whatever was going on here, whatever forces were at play, she would uncover the truth.
-And maybe, just maybe, she could help turn this chaotic mess into the formidable defense it was meant to be.

-With that resolve firmly in mind, Elowen entered the barracks, ready to face whatever the next day might bring.
+The quality of the food and the efficiency of some teams, like Thorne's, stood in stark contrast to the disorganized mess she'd witnessed in Maevis's section.
+How could such disparity exist within the same project?
+More puzzling still, why hadn't anyone addressed these glaring issues?

+The contradiction nagged at her as she cleared her plate.
+It seemed inconceivable that those in charge would allow such inefficiency to persist, especially on a project of this magnitude.
+The Bulwark was meant to be their shield against the horrors beyond, yet parts of it languished in a state of neglect and mismanagement.

+With a sigh, Elowen rose from the table.
+The day's labor and these perplexing thoughts had left her exhausted.
+She made her way back to the barracks, her muscles aching with each step.

+The wooden structure loomed before her, a testament to the very inefficiency she'd been pondering.
+Thorne's words echoed in her mind as she pushed open the creaking door.
+The interior was dim and drafty, with narrow cots lined up in rows.

+Finding her assigned bunk, Elowen sank onto the thin mattress.
+She could hear the soft snores and mumbles of her fellow workers, some already deep in sleep after their long day.

+As she lay there, staring at the rough-hewn beams above, Elowen's mind continued to churn.
+There had to be a reason for the stark differences she'd observed.
+Was it simply a matter of competent leadership versus incompetent?
+Or was there something else at play?

+These questions swirled in her mind, but exhaustion soon overtook her curiosity.
+Her eyelids grew heavy, and before long, Elowen drifted off into a fitful sleep, her dreams filled with unfinished walls and the echoing sound of Thorne's laughter.